 DENIALS OF MASONIC ORIGINS

 The Church’s sensitivity to its Masonic roots eased little over the decades.
 In 1974, Reed Durham, President of Mormon History Association and Director of Institute at University of Utah, delivered a speech on Masonry at their annual gathering.
 The Church reacted strongly, forcing him to write an apology before demoting him, effectively ending his career (Writing of Mormon History, 259).
-The Church today suggests that Masonic events and ideas served as mere catalyst for further revelation.
+The Church today suggests that Masonic events and ideas served as a mere catalyst for further revelation.

 - LDS Temple Blood Oath